 Going down the path to the picnic area, you will have to leave the road quickly and continue along the Salada ravine down.
 Little by little the walls become narrower, you can hear the water as it flows next to you and sometimes below the ground.
 The gorge is closing more and more, the land full of stones and brambles we cross it by a small path until we reach the center of the strait where we will have to jump small rocks, cross the stream several times and ask all the saints (if it is that you are a believer) that the water level allows you to cross it in its entirety since one of the greatest charms of this adventure is that you do not know if the water level will allow you to cross the gorge or you will have to turn around just before the end where the walls are barely separated by one and a half meters and daylight is almost irrelevant.
 One way or another, it’s worth the experience.

 After this panoramic, you will be ready to return to the car and take the road towards Purchena-Tíjola, looking for the so-called “Barriada de Cela”, where you enter the spring of thermal waters.
 The waters emerge naturally with a constant flow of 42 liters per second and a temperature that is maintained at different times of the year between 22 and 24 degrees Celsius.

 It is one of the favorite places for bathing by the inhabitants of the surroundings and it has become an important point of tourist confluence during the summer months.
-It is also common to see British citizens who live in the region, enjoy its waters in winter.
+It is also common to see British citizens who live in the region, enjoy the water in winter.

 Next to the Balsa de Cela, there are several places to eat: Caseta Tia Matilde.

-You can dine in the bars of Lucar, Bar La Cueva you have next to City Hall or if you prefer you can return to the restaurants of the Balsa de Cela.
+You can have dinner in the bars of Lucar, Bar La Cueva you have next to City Hall or if you prefer you can return to the restaurants of the Balsa de Cela.